NixOS/rfcs/rfcs/0010-nixpkgs-development-support.md

 # Detailed design
 [design]: #detailed-design

-Add `pkgs/development-support`, add `pkgs.development-support` calling
+Add `pkgs/development-support`, add `pkgs.developmentSupport` calling
 the functions defined in `pkgs/development-support`.

 Any tool relying on `builtins.exec` will take that function as an